Simple Cauliflower Curry

 - cooked rice (to serve)

 Heat vegetable oil in a large, deep skillet or pot over medium heat.
-Add 1/2 the onion and all the jalapeno.
+Add 1/2 of the onion and all the jalapeno.
 Saute for 5 minutes, until onion begins to brown.

 Meanwhile, grind the coriander and cumin seeds in a food processor or blender.
 Add the remaining onion and 1/4 cup water.
 Blend until combined.